-An excellent way to do this is to start with a coffee in a local café and then to finish the visit with a look around a few hotels or by getting food somewhere local.
+An excellent way to do this is to start with a coffee in a local café and then to finish the visit with a look around a few hotels or get food in a local restaurant.

-Staying for dinner is particularly crucial if you will have out of town guests who may need a recommendation for the night before.
+Staying for dinner is particularly crucial if you will have out of town guests who may need a recommendation for the night before your wedding.

-Do expect to like every venue you visit and, as such, try to look beyond the beauty of a venue to see if it meets your wishlist wants and needs.
+Expect to like every venue you visit and, as such, try to look beyond the beauty of a venue to see if it meets your wishlist.

-Venue tours will often follow a strict order of the day; starting from getting ready and the ceremony through to the wedding breakfast and reception.
-This is designed to give you an insight into how your special day would flow.
+Venue tours will often follow a strict order of the day; starting from the bridal dressing room and the ceremony room through to the wedding breakfast and reception areas.
+This is designed to give you an insight into how your special day will flow.